clach04/cyd_clocks/README.md

       * Original https://github.com/rdagger/micropython-ili9341
   * https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/

+The code in this repo was originally written to support MicroPython 1.19.1, but may (soon) require MicroPython 1.24.1+.

 NOTE on my device color reproduction is improved with changes in ILI9341 init, either pass in `gamma=False` or modify driver with changes from https://github.com/de-dh/ESP32-Cheap-Yellow-Display-Micropython-LVGL/tree/main/demo_no_lvgl: